 Black chickpeas are comparatively much smaller and darker than their more common white counterparts.
 Despite the name they are often an extremely dark reddish brown rather than black.
 They have a more intense nutty flavour, a slightly firmer texture, and a buttery inside.

-Black chickpeas can be used in most dishes where you would use the larger white ones, but the most common dish is Kala Chana Masala, a richly spiced and homely dish similar to Chana Masala.
-It tastes great served with Rice, Puris, or Kulcha or Naan.
+Black chickpeas can be used in most dishes where you would use white chickpeas.
+The most common dish is Kala Chana Masala, a richly spiced and homely dish similar to Chana Masala.
+It tastes great served with Puris, or Kulcha or Naan.
 You can even use black chickpeas in Chaat and Usal.
 For an extra dose of nutritional value, use them sprouted!

 Black chickpeas are available to buy both dried and canned.
 The canned variety can be used and cooked directly out of the can, but the dried variety will need overnight soaking.